TIPS FOR A BETTER RECEPTION

 Champagne : Not Required

 While the traditional champagne toast is a nice touch, it's often a waste of money.
-Very few guests appreciate and savor champagne because it's rarely served ice cold and usually warm as it's poured long before the toast is given.
+Very few guests appreciate and savor champagne because it's rarely served ice cold and poured long before the toast is given.
 The end result is glass after glass poured down the drain.
 The idea of a toast is to "raise a glass" to the bride and groom.
 That could be whatever your guests are drinking.
 That could be a glass of wine, a cocktail, a beer, even water.
 You can save money by having champagne for the bridal party and immediate family only.

 DO NOT SELECT ALL THE MUSIC FOR YOUR RECEPTION